ngshaohui/webdev/week13 - cookies and storage/hands_on/hands_on_13.md

 This application implements a dark mode view, which can be triggered by left-clicking anywhere on the page.

+It starts off with light mode by default.

 ### Task 1: Viewing the browser storage

 Open the Devtool's Application tab and select Local storage from side panel.